-Ms. O’Connor is a founding member of the Naumburg Award–winning New Millennium Ensemble, and she’s a member of both the woodwind quintet Windscape and the legendary Bach Aria Group.
-She’s premiered hundreds of new works, and she’s collaborated with the Orion, St. Lawrence, and Emerson string quartets.
-Ms. O’Connor has appeared on A&E’s Breakfast with the Arts and PBS’s Live from Lincoln Center, and she’s made recordings for the labels Deutsche Grammophon, EMI Classics, Koch International, CMS Studio Recordings (with The Chamber Music Society of Lincoln Center), and Bridge Records.
+Ms. O’Connor is a founding member of the Naumburg Award–winning New Millennium Ensemble and a member of the woodwind quintet Windscape.
+She’s also collaborated with the Orion, St. Lawrence, and Emerson string quartets; appeared on A&E’s Breakfast with the Arts and PBS’s Live from Lincoln Center; and made recordings for Deutsche Grammophon, EMI Classics, Koch International, CMS Studio Recordings (with The Chamber Music Society of Lincoln Center), and Bridge Records.

 In addition to performing, Ms. O’Connor serves as an associate professor of flute, the head of the wind department, and the chair of classical music studies at the SUNY Purchase Conservatory of Music.
 She’s also on the faculties of the Bard College Conservatory of Music and Manhattan School of Music, and she’s a visiting artist, teacher, and coach at The Royal Conservatory in Toronto.
 Her honors include winning an Avery Fisher Career Grant, receiving two Grammy Award nominations, and serving as a longtime Wm.
 S. Haynes Flute Artist.